Addiction: Substance Abuse Disorder No Reason to Ignore Pain Treatment

 He encourages more providers to suggest modalities like massage therapy, behavioral health, counseling, coping skills, cognitive behavioral therapy as part of a pain management program.

 A team approach can also help.
-Kalia works with addiction treatment specialists, psychologists and physical therapist to develop a comprehensive plan to address acute and chronic pain.
-For more on health resources, you can now check our review.
+Kalia works with addiction medicine specialists, psychologists and physical therapist to develop a comprehensive plan to address acute and chronic pain.

 As needed, patients receive referrals to in-patient or out-patient chemical dependency programs before leaving the emergency room.